Broadwood grand fortepianos before 1837

 PLEASE SEND ME ANY CORRECTIONS OR ADDITIONS.
 Please send as much information as possible - especially date and serial number, compass and address of present owner (and whether your name can appear in the list.
 Please contact us to agree a level of privacy).
 Dates are to be found either on the nameboard inscription, or in ink on the wrest-plank at the treble end.
 Serial numbers are usually found in ink on the wrest-plank at the bass end, stamped on the rear of the music desk and top of the lyre or top of front rail of stand: occasionally on the inside of the casewall under the wrest-plank in pencil.

-Addresses are, for security, kept on a card index, and those of privately owned instruments will not be revealed without permission.
+Addresses are, for security, kept on a card index, and those of privately owned instruments will not be revealed without permission, but you may apply for it through us.

 Where there is no entry under country, the address is unknown.